My name is Freddie Pritchard, and I’ve been a Canadian Cannabis

 that reports each week on everything that happens here in Canada about Cannabis.

-One of the bigger projects I have been working on for over a year is on the topic of the large marijuana producers, their 10 recalls, and the illegal and legal pesticides
+One of the bigger projects I have been working on for over a year is on the topic of the large marijuana producers, their 10 recalls, and the illegal and legal pesticides and sprays

 they use.
 I did a series of shows